The Biodesign Institute: Landscape

 Designed by Ten Eyck Landscape Architects as a "green gateway" to the research facility set within the desert the landscape of the Biodesign Institute uses harvested stormwater and condensate to function as a riparian area.
 The 4-acre site aims "to create an environment that is about healing and sustaining life".
 TELA achieved this by replacing the prevalent asphalt with "permeable, vibrant, shade-giving regional gardens with plants used for healing purposes", using recycled water to feed these gardens, and most importantly "connecting people in an urban setting...with the natural beauty of our long ago altered Sonoran Desert".
 Beyond the gardens, the site features bike lanes, pedestrian malls, seatwalls, and bioswales that all function to bring people into contact with each other and nature.
-Upon completion, the project won an ASLA Honor Award in the General Design Category in 2009.
+Upon completion, the project won an ASLA Honor Award in the General Design Category in 2009.In 2025, Biodesign Institute's building C earned an Award of Distinction in the landscape design category at Arizona Forward’s 43rd Annual Environmental Excellence Awards.